Transpiler-Architecture Co-Design to Curb Clifford Costs in Fault-Tolerant Quantum Computing: Design of

 \subsubsection{Eliminating All Hadamard Gates}

-To this point, we also avoid Z. The remaining gates are H, T, and T$^\dagger$ with a potential Pauli gate at the end of the sequence.
-Unlike Pauli Gates, Hadamard can not be easily commuted to the end of the sequence.
-To further eliminate Hadamard gates, we introduce a new gate operator: \(RX(\frac{\pi}{4})\)~\footnote{Note that T gate itself is equivalent to \(RZ(\frac{\pi}{4})\), we show later that such RX rotations can be implemented on the hardware equally complex as compared to T gates.}.
+To this point, the remaining gates in the sequence are H, T, and T$^\dagger$ with a potential Pauli gate at the end of the sequence.
+Unlike Pauli Gates, Hadamard cannot be easily commuted to the end of the sequence.
+To further eliminate Hadamard gates, we introduce a new gate operator: \(Rx(\frac{\pi}{4})\).
+This operator requires the same hardware resources and implementation complexity as the T gate, with the only distinction being that the T gate performs lattice surgery between a magic state and the Z edge of the target qubit, whereas \( R_x\left(\frac{\pi}{4}\right) \) operates on the X edge~\cite{horsman2012surface,litinski2019game}.
 The following commutation relation holds: